ptoledo-teaching/dataengineering-spark/README.md

   - Click on the `instance` input and select the EC2 machine that drops down (it is the machine you just created in the previous step)
   - Click on `Associate`

+### Connect to the machine
 In your computer, open a terminal and then:

 - Go to the folder where you stored de cluster-key.pem file
-- If you are in linux, you should execute `chmod 400 cluster-key.pem` this step is nor required if you are in windows
+- ⚠️ If you are in linux, you should execute `chmod 400 cluster-key.pem` this step is NOT required if you are in windows
 - Run the command `ssh -i cluster-key.pem ubuntu@<ip>`
   - You will get a message similar to `The authenticity of host '52.70.173.29 (52.70.173.29)' can't be established.`
   - You should type `yes` to accept the fingerprint